vladigleba/vladigleba.github.io/posts/gospel/evil.md

 ## How can I go from death to justification of life?

-> For if by one man's offence death reigned by one; much more *they which receive abundance of grace and of the gift of righteousness shall reign in life by one, Jesus Christ*.
+> For if by one man’s offence death reigned by one; much more *they which receive abundance of grace and of the gift of righteousness shall reign in life by one, Jesus Christ*.
 Therefore as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of one the *free gift came upon all men unto justification of life*.
-For as by one man's disobedience many were made sinners, so *by the obedience of one shall many be made righteous*.
+For as by one man’s disobedience many were made sinners, so *by the obedience of one shall many be made righteous*.
 {% ct 'Romans 5:17-19' %}

 > Being justified freely by his grace through the redemption that is in Christ Jesus: Whom God hath set forth to be a propitiation through faith in his blood, *to declare his righteousness for the remission of sins* that are past, through the forbearance of God.